 Q: Do you have a warranty on work completed?

 Yes, we provide a warranty on any work completed for 60 days after the web site goes live.
 After 60 days anything that needs to be fixed or changed is billed at our hourly rate.
 Please note any requested changes, even within the warranty period, that are outside of the scope of the original project will be billed at our hourly rate.
-If we can estimate the repair time in advance we will, but often times we have to chase down an issue and that takes time.
+If we can estimate the repair time in advance we will, but many times we have to chase down an issue and that takes time.
 Once we have identified the problem we can fix it.
 You can certainly give us a limit on how much time to spend to fix or research an issue upfront and if we can solve the problem quicker, we will.
 Again, our purpose is not to make as much money off unfortunate events as possible.
-Our business model very much depends on satisfied clients that continue to work with us and refer their colleagues to us.
+Our business model depends on satisfied clients that continue to work with us and refer others to us.

 Q: If I pay you to build me a website why don’t you fix it for free forever?